 - Enable Just My Code (managed only)

 When this feature is enabled, the debugger displays and steps into user code ("My Code") only, ignoring system code and other code that is optimized or that does not have debugging symbols.
-See Restrict stepping to Just My code
+For more information, see How to: Step Into Just My Code.

 - Show all members for non-user objects in variables windows (Visual Basic only)

 Turns on display of non-public members in objects that are in non-user code (not "My Code").

 - Warn if no user code on launch